 Very few people can say that they saw the beginning of FIFA World Cup™ history, let alone say that they were a part of it.
-Such though is the huge claim to fame of former Argentinian international Francisco Varallo, the only surviving player from the 1930 FIFA World Cup final in Montevideo.
-Varallo, who recently celebrated his 100th birthday, was only 20 when he took part in that historic match at the Estadio Centenario, which Argentina eventually lost 4-2 to their Uruguayan hosts.
+Such though was the huge claim to fame of former Argentinian international Francisco Varallo, who in 2010 was the only surviving player from the 1930 World Cup final in Montevideo.
+Varallo, who celebrated his 100th birthday shortly before this interview took place, was only 20 when he took part in that historic match at the Estadio Centenario, which Argentina eventually lost 4-2 to their Uruguayan hosts.

-After the World Cup, Varallo went on to spend eight years of glory with Boca Juniors, where his record as all-time top goalscorer in the club’s professional era, with 181 goals in 210 matches, remained unbroken until current shooting star Martín Palermo finally overtook the legend’s tally in 2008.
+After the World Cup, Varallo went on to spend eight years of glory with Boca Juniors, where his record as all-time top goalscorer in the club’s professional era, with 181 goals in 210 matches, remained unbroken until Martín Palermo finally overtook the legend’s tally in 2008.

-In this abridged version of an exclusive interview for FIFA World, which will appear in full in the magazine's March edition, Varallo gives his thoughts on the last eight decades of international football, and the dramatic transformation of the sport in general.
+In this abridged version of an exclusive interview for FIFA World, which appeared in full in the magazine's March 2010 edition, Varallo gave his thoughts on the preceding eight decades of international football, and the dramatic transformation of the sport in general.

-FIFA World: What are your memories of the first FIFA World Cup?
+FIFA World: What are your memories of the first World Cup?

 Francisco Varallo: It was like a dream come true.
 Argentina had a fantastic team and I had only played one match with them, two months before the World Cup.
 I was just a boy and I was in awe of players like Luis Monti, Manuel Ferreira, Guillermo Stabile...
 In those days the coaches barely spoke, and it was the most experienced players who decided on the starting 11.
 On the day of my debut against France, I asked the captain, Ferreira, how I should play, and he replied: “Play the way you know how, do what you want.”
 And things worked out well for me.